makabongwe47/alx-system_engineering-develops/0x02-shell_redirections/README.md

- Displaying lines that contain a pattern and 3 lines after them
+Display lines in a file that do not contain a pattern